tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 ## Other approaches

-[Nuitka](https://github.com/Nuitka/Nuitka) is a whole-program compiler from Python to C. As far as I can tell, it does not use your type annotations in the compilation process.
+[Nuitka](https://github.com/Nuitka/Nuitka) (not mentioned above) is a whole-program compiler from Python to C. As far as I can tell, it does not use your type annotations in the compilation process.
 Instead it uses its own optimization pipeline, including function inlining, etc, to discover types.
 Please correct me if I am wrong!

 ### In other languages